Victorian Turkish baths: The Victorian Turkish bath: Islamic and ancient Roman influences

 Two people were primarily responsible for the introduction of the Victorian Turkish bath into the 19th century's United Kingdom of Great Britain and Ireland: Scottish diplomat and sometime MP for Stafford, David Urquhart (1805–1877), and Irish physician and hydropathist (an early hydrotherapist), Richard Barter (1802–1870), founder and proprietor of St Ann(e)'s Hydropathic Establishment near Blarney, Co.
 Cork.

 Urquhart came across the Islamic hammam while serving in the Ottoman Empire in the 1830s.
-He described the system of relatively dry hot-air baths used in Morocco and Turkey, which had changed little since Roman times, in his travel book The Pillars of Hercules, and became an enthusiastic advocate of the bath for the remainder of his life.
+He described the system of relatively dry hot-air baths used in Morocco and Turkey, which had changed little since Roman times, in his travel book The Pillars of Hercules, and became an advocate of the bath for the remainder of his life.
 Barter had already been using vapour baths at St Ann's, and when, in 1856, he read Urquhart's description of the hammam he was, 'electrified; and resolved, if possible, to add that institution to [his] establishment'.
 He realised that the human body can tolerate a higher temperature when exposed to dry air than it can when exposed to vapour.
 Believing that a higher temperature increased the curative effectiveness of the bath, he invited Urquhart to St Ann's, offering him 'land, workmen, and materials', to help him build one for his patients.